mangui/flashls/README.md

      - if 1, highest bitrate is used,
      - if 0.5, the closest to the middle bitrate will be selected and used first.
    - -1 : automatic start level selection, playback will start from level matching download bandwidth (determined from download of first segment)
+   - -2 : playback will start from the first level appearing in Manifest (regardless of its bitrate)
   - `hls_seekfromlevel` (default -1) - If set to true, playback will start from lowest non-audio level after any seek operation.
 If set to false, playback will start from level used before seeking
    - from 0 to 1 : indicates the "normalized" preferred bitrate.
 As such,
      - if 0, lowest non-audio bitrate is used,
      - if 1, highest bitrate is used,
      - if 0.5, the closest to the middle bitrate will be selected and used first.
    - -1 : automatic seek level selection, keep level before seek.
   - `hls_live_flushurlcache` (default false) - If set to true, Live playlist will be flushed from URL cache before reloading (this is to workaround some cache issues with some combination of Flash Player / IE version)
   - `hls_seekmode`
     - "ACCURATE" - Seek to exact position